Thomas Mikkelsen (footballer, born 1983): Brøndby

 After Lyngby suffered relegation to the second tier after the 2020–21 season, Mikkelsen signed with defending Danish champions Brøndby IF, joining them from 1 July 2021.
 Featuring as the backup to Mads Hermansen, Mikkelsen made his debut in goal on 23 September in a 8–1 win over Allerød FK in the Danish Cup.
 His league debut for Brøndby followed on 17 October in a 3–2 win against Vejle after starter Hermansen suffered an injury.
 He would also make his European debut during Hermansen's absence, playing the UEFA Europa League group stage match against Rangers, which ended in a 2–0 loss.

 After Hermansen was sold to EFL Championship club Leicester City, Mikkelsen assumed the role of starter early in the 2023–24 season.
 His performances were solid, notably earning him a man-of-the-match award in a 2–1 victory against Silkeborg on 23 July 2023.
 However, he eventually lost his starting place when Patrick Pentz joined the team on a season-long loan from Bayer Leverkusen in August 2023.

+On 29 May 2026, Brøndby announced that Mikkelsen would leave the club on the expiry of his contract at the end of the 2025–26 season.
+The decision was the club's; Mikkelsen, who at 42 had sought a further extension, said he was disappointed but did not intend to retire.
+A backup during his stint at the club, and therefore rarely a first-choice selection, he made 22 appearances across five seasons and became a popular figure with the club's supporters.

+Silkeborg

+On 2 September 2026, Danish Superliga club Silkeborg announced the signing of Mikkelsen on a free transfer.